AlanShaw-GitHub/website/content/authors/admin/_index.md

 - Visitors
 ---

-Zhenxin Xiao is an undergraduate student of computer science in Zhejiang University.
-His research interests include distributed robotics, mobile computing and programmable matter.
+I am an undergraduate student of computer science in Zhejiang University.
+I am currently at UCLA advised by <a href="http://web.cs.ucla.edu/~chohsieh/">Cho-Jui Hsieh</a> conducting experiments about adversarial attack problem.
+Previously, I followed <a href="https://scholar.google.com/citations?user=IIoFY90AAAAJ">Zhou Zhao</a> at Zhejiang University doing research about various NLP problems.
+I will join Natural Language Computing Group of Microsoft Research, Asia (MSRA) at October as a research intern.
+My research interests include Adersarial attack & Robustness of machine learning models and natural language processing.